koajs/jwt/README.md

 app.use(jwt({ secret: 'shared-secret', passthrough: true }));
 ```

 This lets downstream middleware make decisions based on whether `ctx.state.user` is set.
-You can still handle errors using  `ctx.state.jwtOriginalError`
+You can still handle errors using  `ctx.state.jwtOriginalError`.

 If you prefer to use another ctx key for the decoded data, just pass in `key`, like so: